zautumnz/cozy/README.md

 * No switch statements
 * No pragma, strict mode is always on
 * `print` adds an ending newline; use stdout.write for raw text
+* Removed some object methods that have equivalent generic global functions

 ---